AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-assets-ultimate-package.md

 The new Assets as a Cloud Service users must first enable the Assets Ultimate package while creating the new program using Cloud Manager.
 Execute the following steps:

-1. Log on to Cloud Manager.
+1. As a system administrator, log on to Cloud Manager.
 Ensure that you select the right organization while logging in.

 1. [Create a new program](/help/journey-onboarding/create-program.md) and [add environments](/help/journey-onboarding//create-environments.md) to it.